genidma/teatime-accessibility/README.md

 After installation, you can run the application in one of the following ways:

-### Option 1: Applications Menu
+### Option 1: Main 'Activities Menu'
-1. Open your applications menu
+1. Click on the 'Activities Menu' in Ubuntu Desktop

 2. Look for "TeaTime Accessibility" under the "Utilities" category
 3. Click on the application icon to launch it